Nirj Deva: Other roles and activities

-In 1981, Deva became Chairman of the Bow Group (a leading conservative think tank in Britain), and initiated the Transatlantic Conferences between the Bow Group and the Republican Party/Heritage Foundation in Washington, D.C.
+In 1981, Deva became Chairman of the Bow Group, a conservative think tank in Great Britain, and initiated the Transatlantic Conferences between the Bow Group and the Republican Party and The Heritage Foundation in Washington, D.C.

-Deva was appointed Chairman of the Department of Transport/National Consumer Council Committee on De-regulation of Air-Transport, whose Report was published by the UK Government in March 1986.
+Deva was appointed Chairman of the Department of Transport and National Consumer Council Committee on Deregulation of Air Transport, whose report was published by the UK Government in March 1986.
 This resulted in the low-fare airlines in Europe.

 Deva was a Member of the Council of the Royal Commonwealth Society from 1976 to 1980.
-In 1985, he became the first Asian-born person to be appointed by Queen Elizabeth II to the office of Deputy Lieutenant for Greater London – a position which he holds for life.
+In 1985, he became the first Asian-born person to be appointed by Queen Elizabeth II to the office of Deputy lieutenant for Greater London – a position which he holds for life.
 He is a Fellow of Britain's Royal Society of Arts, President of the EU-India Chamber of Commerce, and a Patron of the International Monarchist League.
 Deva has backed many important education and health issues – he is a staunch supporter of the Autism Awareness Campaign UK and in Sri Lanka.

 In 2006 Deva tried to become a candidate for the post of Secretary-General of the United Nations.
 Deva claimed to have received the recommendation of Fijian Foreign Minister Kaliopate Tavola, a claim refuted by Fiji.
 He tried unsuccessfully to receive the endorsement of Sri Lankan President Mahinda Rajapaksa.
 The British government also refused to support Deva.
 With so little support Deva didn't go forward as an official candidate.

 Since 2008 Deva has served as the President of the International Committee on Human Dignity for the Rome-based Dignitatis Humanae Institute, and is also the Vice-President of the European Parliament's Working Group on Human Dignity since its launch in 2009.